0xstepit/flow.nvim/README.md

 ## Installation

-Install the theme with your preferred package manager, such as [folke/lazy.nvim](https://github.com/folke/lazy.nvim):
+Install Flow with your preferred package manager, such as [folke/lazy.nvim](https://github.com/folke/lazy.nvim):

 ```lua